pangxuanrong/pangxuanrong.github.io/_posts/2019-03-23-welcome-to-jekyll.markdown

 ---
-'''layout: post'''
-title:  "Personal resume"
+layout: post
+title:  "Integrating razorpay into your webapp"
 date:   2019-03-23 21:03:36 +0530
-categories: Python Matlab
+categories: Javascript NodeJS
 ---

-Postgraduate of Shenzhen University

-Computer science and technology
+At present, I am studying for a master's degree in computer science and technology in Shenzhen University